D-Wealth-bit/DSA-EXCEL-PROJECT/README.md

   - Which categories have products with the highest discounts?
   - Identify the top 5 products in terms of rating and number of reviews combined.

-- The product category field was split into five subcategories using Excel's Text to Columns feature.
-- The first four extracted categories were merged back into the main dataset and renamed for clarity.
-- Analysis was primarily conducted on the main category to allow for concise and meaningful pivot table summaries.

-  ### Analytical Techniques
-- Excel’s IF function was used to identify products with 50% or more discount.
-- COUNTIF function calculated the total count of such discounted products.
-- Pivot tables and summary statistics were created to explore patterns in rating counts and discount levels.

-  ### Analysis

 ![PIVOT TABLE 1](https://github.com/user-attachments/assets/3f26f2f8-81f1-4650-a032-460791226641)